Christopher Strachey: Career

 In 1959, Strachey left NRDC to become a computer consultant working for NRDC, EMI, Ferranti, and other organisations on several wide-ranging projects.
 This work included logical design for computers, providing autocode and, later, the design of high-level programming languages.
-For a contract to produce the autocode for the Ferranti Orion computer, Strachey hired Peter Landin who became his one assistant for the duration of Strachey's consulting period.
+For a contract to produce the autocode for the Ferranti Orion computer, Strachey hired Peter Landin, who became his one assistant for the duration of Strachey's consulting period.

 Strachey developed the concept of time-sharing in 1959.
-He filed a patent application in February that year and gave a paper entitled "Time Sharing in Large Fast Computers" at the inaugural UNESCO Information Processing Conference in Paris where he passed the concept on to J. C. R. Licklider.
+He filed a patent application in February that year and gave a paper entitled "Time Sharing in Large Fast Computers" at the inaugural UNESCO Information Processing Conference in Paris, where he passed the concept on to J. C. R. Licklider.
 This paper is credited by the MIT Computation Center in 1963 as "the first paper on time-shared computers".

 In 1962, while remaining a consultant, he accepted a position at the University of Cambridge.

 In 1965, Strachey accepted a position at the University of Oxford as the first director of the Programming Research Group and later the university's first professor of computer science and fellow of Wolfson College, Oxford.
 He collaborated with Dana Scott.

-Strachey was elected as a distinguished fellow of the British Computer Society in 1971 for his pioneering work in computer science.
+Strachey was elected as a Distinguished Fellow of the British Computer Society in 1971 for his pioneering work in computer science.

-In 1973, Strachey (along with Robert Milne) began to write an essay submitted to the Adams Prize competition, after which they continued work to revising it into book form.
-Strachey can be seen and heard in the recorded Lighthill debate on AI (see Lighthill report).
+In 1973, Strachey (along with Robert Milne) began to write an essay submitted to the Adams Prize competition, after which they continued work to revise it into book form.
+Strachey participated in the 1973 Lighthill debate on Artificial Intelligence with John McCarthy and others (see Lighthill report).

 He developed the Combined Programming Language (CPL).
 His influential set of lecture notes Fundamental Concepts in Programming Languages formalised the distinction between L- and R- values (as seen in the C programming language).
 Strachey also coined the term currying, although he did not invent the underlying concept.

 He was instrumental in the design of the Ferranti Pegasus computer.

 The macro language m4 derives much from Strachey's GPM (General Purpose Macrogenerator), one of the earliest macro expansion languages.

-Strachey contracted an illness diagnosed as jaundice, which after a period of seeming recovery returned, and he died of infectious hepatitis on 18 May 1975.
+Strachey contracted an illness diagnosed as jaundice, which, after a period of seeming recovery, returned, and he died of infectious hepatitis on 18 May 1975.
 After his death, Strachey was succeeded by Sir Tony Hoare as Head of the Programming Research Group at Oxford, starting in 1977.